magnet-cl/magnetizer-fabric/README.md

 At Magnet we use Magnetizer to quickly setup the terminal in local and remote Linux machines.
 This includes a complete configuration of zsh, vim.
 It also comes with other tools:

     * SSH: Super easily generate and add ssh keys to a remote host
-* Ruby: Install Ruby and Ruby on Rails with
+    * Ruby: Install Ruby and Ruby on Rails

 Magnetizer uses python's Fabric tools to run tasks on remote (and local) machines.